OpenTimelineIO/otio-plugin-template/README.md

 ## Tests

+It's always a good idea to write unit tests for you code.
-Please provide unit tests for your plugin that run against supported versions of python and OpenTimelineIO versions.
+Please provide tests that run against supported versions of python and OpenTimelineIO.

 ## Upload to PyPi

-An example setup.py is provided which should guide you on the way to publishing you plugin on PyPi.
+An example setup.py is provided which should guide you on the way towards publishing your plugin on PyPi.
-There's also a sample github-action provided to automate the process.
+There's also a sample github-action provided to help automate the process.

 ## Github Actions

 A set of simple automation scripts are available in the `.github/workflows` folder.
+* `ci.yaml` - runs unit tests
+* `build_package.yaml` - simple packing an publishing of a plugin package
+* `create_draft_release` - when a tag is pushed, it creates a draft for a release